 Consider e-waste management as a multi-stakeholders approach and a part of integrated solid waste management building on the 3R concept (reduce, reuse and recycle), Life Cycle Assessment and Value Chain Assessment.

-Find integrated solutions to e-waste and other solid waste management together with the local garbage community rather than the informal sector.
+Find integrated solutions to e-waste and other solid waste management together with the local garbage community.

 Conduct research and studies about models on the treatment of EEE waste (WEEE) in developing countries.